Black Bean and Beef Chili (Stovetop or Slow Cooker)

 What is Chili?

-Chili is a great party food, as well as something that’s nice to have in the freezer for quick dinners.
-But it’s especially good when the weather is cold outside.
-And of course Chili is the ultimate game-day food!
+Chili is a great party food, as well as something that’s nice to have in the freezer, and it’s especially good when the weather is cold!
+But in my family this Black Bean and Beef Chili is famous for being the ultimate game-day food, and it’s made an appearance at quite a few Super Bowl parties through the years!

-Check out my round-up of Low-Carb Chili Recipesor Pumpkin Chili with Beef, Peppers, and Olives if you’d prefer a chili without beans.
+Check out my round-up of Amazing Low-Carb and Keto Chili Recipes if you prefer a chili without beans.

 How to make Black Bean and Beef Chili:

-- Start by rinsing the two cans of black beans and letting them drain.
-(These photos are from a double batch of Chili I made for my family Superbowl party, so divide by two in your mind.)
+- Start by rinsing one can of black beans and letting them drain.
+(These original photos are from a double batch of Chili I made for my family Super Bowl party, you won’t have that many beans.)

-- Puree the third can of black beans with the tomatoes in a food processor (affiliate link) or blender.
+- Puree the second can of black beans with the tomatoes in a food processor (affiliate link) or blender.

-- Heat the oil and saute half the onion until it’s starting to soften; then add the chile powders (and ground chipotle chile pepper if using) and ground cumin and cook a minute or two until the spices are fragrant.
+- Add a bit more oil if needed and saute half the onion until it’s starting to soften.
+Then add the chile powders (and ground chipotle chile pepper if using) and ground cumin and cook a minute or two until the spices are fragrant.

-- This Chili will cook in about 30 minutes, but I like to simmer it on very, very low heat for a couple of hours.
+- The Chili can cook in about 30 minutes, but I like to turn the heat to very low and simmer it for a couple of hours when I have time.
 It will thicken a bit and cook down slightly.

-- Stir in the lime juice and chopped cilantro when the chili is as thick as you’d like it and serve hot, with a generous scoop of salsa on top.
+- Stir in the rest of the lime juice and chopped cilantro when the chili is as thick as you’d like it and cook a few minutes more.

 More Chili Recipes You Might Like: